mearns/loglow/README.md

 Common use cases include:

 -   Filters that exclude log entries from being added to the log based on their contents.
--   Decorators that add fixed metadata to every log entry.
 -   Log rewriters to catch logs you don't have control over (e.g., from a third-party library) and transforming them into something more useful to you.

-### Metadata Transformers

-It is often convenient to allow raw values, as opposed to dictionary objects, to be passed as metadata arguments.
-For instance, it is common to pass an Error object as metadata from within an error handler.
-It would be needlessly verbose to require the calling code to wrap this in something like `{ error }` just to get it logged.
-However, certain objects do not log well natively.
-Errors are a notable example; when you JSON-ify an Error object by default, you end up with an empty object literal: `{}`.
-This is because the default implementation doesn't include the three most useful properties of an Error: the name, message, or stack.
-A metadata transformer can look for Error objects passed in the meta arguments and transform it into something more useful.
-Similarly, Set and Map objects do not natively JSON-ify in very useful ways.

-A log configuration can have any number of metadata transformers configured for it.
-For each metadata value applied, they are invoked sequentially to transform the value into something useful.

-### Metadata Reducer

-The log function can be invoked with an arbitrary number of metadata values; in order to generate a log entry, these need to be collapsed into a single metadata value.
-This is the job of the metadata reducer.
-A config can only have a single reducer do to the nature of it's job.